the-sink/seattle-traffic-cams/README.md

 ### To-Do List

-- [ ]  Ability to save currently open cameras to the URL hash to be re-loaded later
+- [x]  Ability to save currently open cameras to the URL hash to be re-loaded later
 - [ ]  Camera name and close button on individual cameras in list
 - [x]  "Close all" button
-- [ ]  Optional map layer to show active SFD incidents (data from [sfdlive](https://sfdlive.com))
 - [ ]  Move certain parameters to a config file (such as marker colors)